otodockal/subjective/README.md

 # Subjective

 *   Opinionated state management
-*   Type safety by design
+*   Type safety by design.
+Type inference works for both Update and Selector functions.
-*   Selector functions
-*   Update functions
+*   Logging.
+Inspect where Update function was called.
-*   Composition
-*   Logging
+*   Pause observable stream, if needed.
+*   Always receive the whole state, if needed.

 ## Concepts